Best Pop Up Displays in 2020

 Top of the line pop up display kits even started to include a case wrap (usually Velcro-receptive fabric) to hide the shipping case and allow it to be used as a podium or counter at the trade show.
 This feature solved the problem of having to wait for show services to return the shipping case after the show, allowing exhibitors to take down their booth and get to the airport more quickly.

-Pop up displays remain popular for today’s exhibitors, but they’ve changed a bit over the last few years.
-In 2017, trade show pop up displays continue to be the most popular and portable choices in trade show displays, and most top end pop up displays share these same features:
+Pop up displays remain popular for today's exhibitors, but they've changed a bit over the last few years.
+In 2020, trade show pop up displays continue to be the most popular choice in trade show displays, and most top end pop up displays share these same features.

 Trade Show Pop Up Display Minimum Features List: